pbl-nl/appl-docchat/README.md

 The file query.py can be used to query any folder with documents, provided that the associated vector database exists.<br>
 Execution is done in the activated virtual environment with <code>python query.py</code>

+### Summarizing documents
+The file summarize.py can be used to summarize every file individually in a document folder.
+Two options for summarization are implemented:
+* Map Reduce: this will create a summary in a fast way<br>
+* Refine: this will create a more refined summary, but can take a long time to run, especially for larger documents

+Execution is done in the activated virtual environment with <code>python summarize.py</code>.
+The user will be prompted for the summarization method

+### Ingesting and querying documents through a Streamlit User Interface
+The functionalities described above can also be used through a User Interface.<br>
+In the activated virtual environment, the UI can be started with <code>streamlit run streamlit_app.py</code><br>
+When this command is used, a browser session will open automatically

 ### Querying multiple documents with multiple questions in batch
 The file review.py uses the standard question-answer technique but allows you to ask multiple questions to each document in a folder.
 * Create a subfolder with the name <B>review</B> in folder docs/XXXX with XXXX as the name of your document folder